JP-Ellis/LaTeX/README.md

 sourced online.

-## document.tex
+## report.tex

-Provides a template for basic documents and demonstrates a few important features of LaTeX.
+Provides a template for reports and demonstrates a few important features of LaTeX.
 It also uses glossaries and a biblatex and thus external programs are required to properly compile this document (though this is all managed by [latexmk][latexmk]).

 ## customizations.sty